Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

 - What frequency of safety monitoring is appropriate for the study design and the risk level of the population?

-- What assessment tools will be used to detect suicide risk and in the protocol developed to respond to identified risk?
+- What assessment tools will be used to detect suicide risk in the protocol developed to respond to identified risk?

 - What procedures are established to respond to suicidal crises and clinical worsening?